 The IPO website allows you to conduct an online search of the Trade Marks Register in three ways:

-• By keyword, phrase or image
+- By keyword, phrase or image

-• By trade mark owner
+- By trade mark owner

-• By trade mark number
+- By trade mark number

 When developing a new brand, the most useful search will likely be the keyword, phrase or image.
 This will identify any registered marks that are the same or similar to your proposed branding.
 The owner search offers a convenient way to review your competitors’ marks, and searching by trade mark number enables you to access a specific mark swiftly, without having to sift through irrelevant results.

 A search of the UK IPO database will reveal all national and Brexit equivalent trade marks, together with various others filed under specific international registration schemes.
-It will not provide details of all global trade marks.
+It will not give you the details of all global trade marks.
 Trade mark rights are territorial.
 Each territory keeps a register of trade marks registered there.
 Branding that might be unproblematic in the UK might be too similar to a trade mark registered elsewhere.
 So, if you intend to trade worldwide, you might need to consider a wider search.

 What to do once you have carried out a trade mark search